Table of Contents

 Applying for a SME loan could turn out to be an extremely tedious process.
 In fact, for many small business owners, it’s painstakingly hard to take the first step due to the sheer number of requirements banks might ask for.

-You might be a business owner who’s looking for a business loan to finance an expansion, working capital requirement, or equipment upgrade.
+You might be a business owner who’s looking for a business loan for financing an expansion, working capital requirement, or equipment upgrade.
 However, you aren’t sure if you can pursue this seemingly tiresome task on your own.

 Gathering data and documents alone is a time-consuming task especially if you haven’t organized or updated your files regularly.
-Making a good business plan, including realistic projections, eat up valuable time.
+Preparing a good business plan, including realistic projections, eats up your valuable time.

 And because you’re busy managing your business, you simply can’t drop everything and immerse yourself in the loan application process.

-Fortunately, there are business loan consultants who take on the role of an intermediary, a “go-between” linking you to a prospective financier.
+Fortunately, there are business loan consultants who take on the role of an intermediary, a “go-between” linking you to suitable prospective financiers.

-His key role is to ensure that the loan application process from satisfying a creditor’s requirements down to the actual loan disbursement, runs smoothly.
+His/her key role is to ensure that the loan application process, from satisfying a creditor’s requirements down to the actual SME loan disbursement, runs smoothly.